-The Board of Directors is in charge of the nomination of the Executive Committee members and control functions and of the proposal of new Board members to the meeting of shareholders.
-The fit and proper assessment is prepared by the Nomination and Remuneration Committee that advises on the nominations.
+The Board of Directors nominates the Executive Committee members and control functions and proposes the new Board members to the meeting of shareholders.
+The fit and proper assessment is prepared and advised by the RNC.
 Each nomination is subject to approval of the NBB.

-The assessment is done based on the following documents: the applicable standard application file drafted by the National Bank of Belgium, curriculum vitae, extract from the judicial record, self-assessment questionnaire and as the case may be, other useful documents.
+The assessment is done based on the following documents: the applicable standard application file drafted by the National Bank of Belgium, curriculum vitae, extract from the judicial record, and other useful documents.